9 Reasons Your Skin Hates You

 It doesn’t.
 An alcohol-based toner and astringent isn’t going to make that pimple go away either.
 And you know what else isn’t true?
 That you should pour a bunch of hydrogen peroxide on a cut or scrape to clean it out.
 Those old wives’ tales just irritate your skin even more.
 And these acne myths could be making your complexion worse.

 Whether or not eating it will make you break out is still up for debate, but what experts do know is that overeating sugar can leave your skin dull and wrinkled.
 As you indulge in your favorite flavor of ice cream, cake, and candy bar, sugar molecules bind to proteins in your skin, causing damage to the fibers that keep skin firm and elastic, and likely leading to wrinkles and sagginess.
-Here are other best and worst foods for acne.
+Make sure you never, ever do these things to your skin.

 You can’t help it: Any time someone say they have to get their “beauty sleep,” you giggle.
 But it’s so not a punch line.
 Your skin is constantly making new cells below the surface, and this process speeds up during sleep.
 When you don’t get enough rest, skin cells have less opportunity to regenerate; plus, stress hormones increase, which can contribute to inflammation.
 So when you hear it’s time to get some beauty sleep, stifle and hit the sack: Research has shown people who get uninterrupted, quality sleep show half as many signs of aging as poor sleepers, including fewer fine lines, better elasticity, and more even tone.
 Ideal: seven to nine hours a night.
-These foods might help you sleep better.
+Next, read about the surprising diseases your skin can reveal.